Whether you’re at the beach, gardening, or just walking around town, protecting your skin from the sun’s harmful rays should be a priority.

 Some of the different functions of skin include:

 The skin is waterproof, airtight, and a flexible barrier between the environment and our internal organs.
-It helps keep the internal environment of the body keep stable.
+It helps keep the internal environment of the body keeps stable.

 What makes the skin waterproof is mainly due to the main skin cell, the keratinocyte, that makes up the epidermis.
-This particular skin cell produces a tough protein called keratin, which is the same protein that forms in the nails and hair.
-Keratin gives skin resistance to physical wear and tear and makes it waterproof.
+This particular skin cell produces a tough protein called keratin which gives skin resistance to physical wear and tears and makes it waterproof.

-The skin helps protect us against invading pathogens.
-It contains beneficial bacteria that stop harmful bacteria from taking over.
+The skin contains beneficial bacteria that stop harmful bacteria from taking over.
 Moreover, the skin has a thick layer of dead cells in the epidermis that provides a physical barrier against harmful pathogens.